Bradd3rs/full-stack-starter-frontend/README.md

 ## 🤝 Playing Nice with Your FastAPI Backend

-This frontend is designed to work seamlessly with the [Full Stack Starter Backend](https://github.com/Bradd3rs/full-stack-starter-backend).
+This frontend is designed to work seamlessly with the [full-stack-starter-backend](https://github.com/Bradd3rs/full-stack-starter-backend).

 For setup instructions and more details, please visit the backend repository.
 Once you have the backend running, your API will be available at http://localhost:8000.